Olympus Pen

-The Pen, or PEN series is a brand of Olympus.
+The Pen or PEN series is an Olympus camera brand.
 It was used on analog half-frame compact and SLR models from 1959 until the early 1980s.
 In 2009, Olympus released the PEN E-P1, a digital mirrorless interchangeable-lens camera, which opened the range of Digital PEN models, which are still sold today.
 Olympus Corporation's camera division since has been bought by Japan Industrial Partners, and run under the OM Digital Solutions name.
 They continue to run the Digital PEN series.

 General context

 The original Pen was introduced in 1959.
 It was designed by Yoshihisa Maitani, and was the first half-frame camera produced in Japan.
 It was one of the smallest cameras to use 35mm film in regular 135 cassettes.

 A series of derivatives followed, some easier to use with the introduction of exposure automation, e.g. the Pen EE; others with a wider aperture lens and a manual meter, such as the Pen D.

 In 1966 the arrival of the Rollei 35, a camera almost as compact but making normal 24×36 exposures, would announce the beginning of the end for the half-frame concept.
 However, Olympus went on producing the simpler models of the Pen family until at least 1983.

 In the descriptions below, the focal lengths indicated do not give the same angle of view as for full-frame cameras: 30mm on the Pen is roughly equivalent to 45mm on a full-frame, and 28mm to a 40mm.